joshpencheon/r-shiny-poc/README.md

 ## Orchestrated deployment

 The built images can then be deployed in a configuration-driver manner.
-See the accompanying "infrastructure repository":https://github.com/joshpencheon/r-shiny-infrastructure-poc for details; specifically, the `deployments.tf` file.
+See the accompanying [infrastructure repository](https://github.com/joshpencheon/r-shiny-infrastructure-poc) for details; specifically, the `deployments.tf` file.